 Will the medical aid pay for the vein treatment procedure?

 Most medical aids will cover the procedure.
 Some medical aids will not cover sclerotherapy.
 We will enquire from your medical aid with regards to this.

 Will there be a follow-up after the vein treatment procedure?

 Yes, 4-5 days following radiofrequency ablation.
 The follow-up involves ultrasound scanning to assess the success of the vein treatment and to eliminate complications.

 How long until I can expect positive results?

 Usually after 1-2 weeks, symptoms will gradually improve.
 Expect cosmetic improvement in up to 3 months.

-How long should the stockings be worn for and why?
+How long should the compression stockings be worn for and why?